Tanjinahasan/Java_Quiz_Project/README.md

 # Java_Quiz_Project
-This repository presents a scenario-based JAVA program with ADMIN and STUDENT login features.
-Where if the user is an ADMIN then he will able to create questions and if the user is a STUDENT then he is able to participate in the quiz exam.
-After finishing the exam the score will be shown.
-If anyone will try to log in with invalid credentials then it will show an invalid message.
-User credential details and quiz questions are stored in two different JSON files.
+A scenario-based Java program with functionality for both ADMIN and STUDENT login is presented in this repository.
+The user can either generate questions or participate in the quiz exam depending on whether he is a student or an administrator.
+Once the exam is over, the results will be displayed.
+An error message will appear if someone attempts to log in using improper credentials.
+Two distinct JSON files contain the quiz questions and user credentials...

 # Technology used:
 1. IntelliJ IDEA